ShweiSTAT/scTSS/README.md

 scTSS for studying transcription start sites using 5’ scRNA-seq data
 ================
 Shiwei Fu, Wei Vivian Li
-2024-07-09
+2024-08-27

 ## Introduction

-scTSS is a package that can leverage the 5’ single-cell RNA-seq data (both paired-end and single-end data) to study the transcription start site (TSS) at single-cell resolution. scTSS comprises of two main stages, TSS prediction and differential TSS usage (DU) test for TSSs across two or multiple conditions or cell types.
+scTSS is a package that can leverage the 5’ single-cell RNA-seq data (both paired-end and single-end data) to study the transcription start site (TSS) at single-cell resolution. scTSS comprises of two main stages, TSS cluster prediction and quantification, and differential TSS usage (DU) test for TSSs across two or multiple conditions or cell types.

 ## Installation